Wonton noodles: Guangzhou and Hong Kong

+Cambodia

+The dish has also been adopted into Cambodian cuisine, where it is called mee kiev (មីគាវ) in Khmer.
+The broth is clear, topped with garlic chives and the dumplings are filled with seasoned minced pork and shrimp.
+Variations are often served with wheat vermicelli, a mixture of rice-wheat noodles or flat rice noodles (គុយទាវមីគាវ, kŭytéav mii kiəv).

+Indonesia

+Indonesia has their own style of wonton noodles called mie pangsit or pangsit mie.
+They are usually served dry with a separate broth.
+Fried wonton locally called pangsit goreng is one of the ingredients.
+Some cities with abundant typical mie pangsit are Malang in East Java, and Makassar in South Sulawesi.

 Malaysia

 Malaysia offers different versions of the dish, with different states having different versions of the dish and there are versions from Johor, Pahang, Perak, Penang, Sarawak, and Selangor.
-The Malaysian version differs from the original in having slices of char siu added to the dish, as well as the possibility of the soup and wontons being in separate bowls, the noodles being served relatively dry, dressed with oyster sauce and garnished with chopped spring onions.
+The Malaysian version differs from the original in having slices of char siu (barbecued pork) added to the dish, as well as the possibility of the soup and wontons being in separate bowls, the noodles being served relatively dry, dressed with oyster sauce and garnished with chopped spring onions while the wontons are in a soup bowl usually with spring onions added in as well.
 Some stalls include deep-fried wontons in the dry versions as well.

 Often served wet, the Hong Kong version can be found at Cantonese noodle joints with it being dry or soup.
 In Malacca, wontons are placed together with the noodles and wonton soup can be ordered separately.
 The Malacca version is also usually spicier than the other Malaysian versions due to the use of a special unsweetened chili sauce.

 Vegetarian wonton mee is also served in Malaysia in vegetarian restaurants.
 Instead of using pork to make char siu, wheat gluten is used.